ViewComponent/view_component/README.md

 1. Update components to inherit from `ViewComponent::Base`.
 1. Update component tests to inherit from `ViewComponent::TestCase`.
 1. Update component previews to inherit from `ViewComponent::Preview`.
-1. Include `ViewComponent::TestHelpers` in your test suite.
+2. Include `ViewComponent::TestHelpers` in the appropriate test helper file.

 ## Roadmap